OunjaiS/ASV-Selection-Taxonomic-Assignment/README.md

 # Reproducibility Code
-**Diversity and Phylogenetic Placement of Amplicon Sequence Variants in Single-Specimen Metabarcoding of Tropical Insects**
+**Phylogenetic Authentication of Amplicon Sequence Variants in Single-Specimen Metabarcoding of Tropical Insects**
 *Molecular Ecology Resources* — in press (2026)

 ---